vinayakarannil/Face_Recognition/README.md

 A light weight face recognition implementation using a pre-trained facenet model.
 Most of the code is taken from David Sandberg's  [facenet](https://github.com/davidsandberg/facenet) repository.

 ## Steps to follow:
+1. Make the following changes :
+In lib/src/create_face_embeddings.py replace the data and pb file paths by your owns (you can also optionally turn on your GPU :  with tf.Session(config=tf.ConfigProto(device_count={'GPU': 0})) as sess: )

-1. Create a dataset of faces for each person and arrange them in below order
+2. Create a dataset of faces for each person and arrange them in below order
 ```
 root folder
 │